coder-finance/dao/coder.finance/Prototype Draft Board.md

 Do not allow conflicting contributions.
 Contribution should be done in timely manner with the best tech possible.
 Proof of contribution is submitted to the proposal with a small bond that will be taken if not approved.
+Approved contribution has a rating based on scores system base don checklist.
+Contribution spam, DDoS -- protected by a bond.

+## QA
+Several QA need to approve.
+If a MR is rejected the bond will be distributed to QA.
+If a MR is approved, approving parties are paid in token.

+Merge based on several approvals.
+Using github or git hooks.
+Approvals come from smart contract and an oracle calls the api.